Fan-Yu-Hang/SeeLayer/README.md

 May30, happy birthday to myself~ design a silver necklace for her

-May27, ready to buy my idol Chen HaoYu's ticket.
+May27, ready to buy my idol Chen HaoYu's ticket, Prima Facie.
 July31, See you in HangZhou~

 May14, i get a new Chrome plug-in MURMRAY, it is an opportunity radar for Polymarket signals.
 The moment i have a try, and realise a new scene for SeeLayer, because i don't know how to use Polymarket, even as simple to copy the address(0x...).
 This is too hard for a non-English user.
 If i have a tutorial webpage from SeeLayer, this process will be easier.